9 Ways to Use Pop-Up Advertising on Your Website

 As a result, the Internet was flooded with pop-up adverts that:

-But if you take a look at some of the most successful online stores today, you’ll notice that the way popups are used is changing.
+But if you look at some of the most successful online stores today, you’ll notice that the way popups are used is changing.

 You can avoid what makes most pop-up advertisements annoying – as long as you keep the experience of your visitors at the forefront of everything you do.

-Here are four ways you can create a more positive experience with your own popups.
+Here are four ways you can achieve that.

 Have you ever landed on a website for barely half a second – and then got bombarded with a popup?